Nonmyopic Global Optimisation via Approximate Dynamic Programming: Numerical Experiments

-\Cref{fig:numerical:gaps-and-temp-reactor-mpc-tuning}b shows how the reactor temperature $T_\text{R}$ evolves in time at different optimisation iterations of the best performing rollout method.
-From this figure, two aspects of notice can be seen.
-The first is that it confirms that the method is efficient in learning at convergence a control policy that is safe, i.e., yielding temperatures that do not violate the constraints.
+\Cref{fig:numerical:gaps-and-temp-reactor-mpc-tuning}b shows how the reactor temperature $T_\text{R}$ evolves in time at different optimisation iterations of the \textit{MS-3} method.
+From this figure, it can be seen that the proposed method is successful in discovering MPC policies that can sustain higher reactor temperatures more consistently.
+This is advantageous because a higher $T_\text{R}$ will lead to higher reaction rates $k_i$, $i=1,2,3$, leading to a higher conversion of component A to component B. This will in turn maximise the objective \eqref{eq:numerical:mpc-tuning:objective}.
+At the same time, control policies that induce higher temperatures are less likely to violate the constraint, thus resulting in safer behaviours as the optimisation progresses.
 This is thanks to these violations being adequately penalised in the objective \eqref{eq:numerical:mpc-tuning:objective}.
-Although this is a naive way of addressing constraints, we note that the proposed nonmyopic method can be easily extended to the setting of constrained black-box optimisation \cite{sorourifar_data_2021,airaldi_learning_2023}, a topic that investigates algorithms that are able to systematically handle and learn at the same time unknown constraint functions on the decision variable $\theta \in \Theta$.
-The second point of interest is that the proposed method is also successful in discovering MPC policies that can sustain higher reactor temperatures more consistently.
-This is advantageous because a higher $T_\text{R}$ will lead to higher reaction rates $k_i$, $i=1,2,3$, leading to a higher conversion of component A to component B. This will in turn maximise the objective \eqref{eq:numerical:mpc-tuning:objective}.
+We note that, although this is an indirect way of addressing constraints, the proposed nonmyopic method can be easily extended to the setting of constrained black-box optimisation \citep{sorourifar_data_2021,airaldi_learning_2023}, a topic that seeks to craft algorithms that are able to systematically handle and learn at the same time unknown constraint functions on the decision variable $\theta \in \Theta$.